jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-2024+Objectives.md

 - 1.9.1 Threat and vulnerability identification
   - **Risk Management**: process of identifying factors that could damage or disclose data, evaluating those factors in light of data value and countermeasure cost, and implementing cost-effective solutions for mitigating or reducing risk
-  - **Threat**: any potential occurrence that many cause an undesirable or unwanted outcome for a specific asset; they can be intentional or accidental; loosely think of a threat as a weapon that could cause harm to a target
+  - **Threat**: any potential occurrence that may cause an undesirable or unwanted outcome for a specific asset; they can be intentional or accidental; loosely think of a threat as a weapon that could cause harm to a target
   - **Vulnerability**: the weakness in an asset, or weakness (or absence) of a safeguard or countermeasure; a flaw, limitation, error, frailty, or susceptibility to harm
   - Threats and vulnerabilities are related: a threat is possible when a vulnerability is present
     - Threats exploit vulnerabilities, which results in exposure